by Hitman 44077, partially adapted from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 “Don’t sweat it.
 Just remember our battle cry,” said Cyborg.

 “Titans together?”
 Kid Flash said with a nervous smile.

 “Titans together,” Cyborg said with confidence.

 Kid Flash grew nervous as he watched Jay Garrick being fitted with the converter.
-Do I even have what it takes to accomplish this?
+Do I even have what it takes to accomplish this? he wondered.
 I was lucky before.
-What we did on the Treadmill didn’t hurt me, but there’s no telling what this will do, he thought.
+What we did on the Treadmill didn’t hurt me, but there’s no telling what this will do.

 Bonnie Baxter, one of Rip Hunter’s teammates, held a converter of her own.
 “We’re nearly set.
 Let’s put this on,” Bonnie said as she walked up behind Kid Flash and began connecting the device to his back.